HOW TO: Locate VINs with Duplicate Work Order Numbers

 SQL Statement dialog.
 Make sure that the Query Type is set to Select,

 results.
-With a very large database, this query may take several moments to run.
+With a very large database, this query may take several seconds to run.

 For each duplicate work order number found, you will see the Order No,